tsykoduk/greg.nokes.name/_posts/2023-11-6-gentrification-of-online-spaces-.md

 The early days of FIDOnet, WWIV and the Cyperpunks mailing lists where where my online persona was born.
 All you had to have was a modem and some sort of personal computer.
 The internet (and the smaller networks of FidoNet and WWIV and other BBS's) was a magical place for geeky little me.
 I could find people who had similar interests, and easily interact with them.
 Things like video games, Role Playing Games, Physics, and of course computers.
 In the 80's and early 90's finding folks who were into D&D was hard!
 It was not nearly as popular as it is these days.

-We really embraced the counter-culture mantle.
-I don't think I actually watched any broadcast TV for years long swaths of the 90's.

 <div style="float: right; padding: 0 10px 10px 0;"><img src="/binaries/2022/12/HkInsertFront.jpg" width="150" alt="Twitter 15 year badge"><br />
 <sub><i>Image by <a href="https://www.insoc.org/DiscHk.html">Information Society</a></i></sub></div>